 Where is it?

-The famous Ghostbusters firehouse is a building that has served as the Tribeca Hook & Ladder Company 8 firehouse since 1903.
+The famous Ghostbusters headquarters is a building that has served as the firehouse for Tribeca's Hook & Ladder Company 8 since 1903.
 You'll identify it by its distinctive red door.

 You can take advantage of your visit to Tribeca to get lost in the neighborhood and explore its designer stores, art galleries, restaurants and bars.